ppseprus/endpoint-validator/README.md

 ## Features
 - HTTP status check on given URL
-- JSON and XML schema validation on received response (using YUP)
+- JSON and XML schema validation on received response (using Yup)
 - Relay URL health data to other services (see below)

 ## Services